10 Strategies to Create an Irresistible Lead Magnet (711 Subs in 3 Months)

 I recommend using Canva.com to create a great looking report/ checklist.
 It is FREE and allows you to create really great looking PDFs and graphics that’ll blow your subscriber’s socks off.

 If you’re creating a mini course or video course, check out my tutorial on how to create and record great videos online – this will put you on the right track to creating a professional video course.
-If you need nice images, here’s where to find royalty free stock images.
+If you need nice images, here’s where to find royalty free stock images and free feminine styled stock photos.

 5. A Good Title is Half The Battle Won